Part 1: Why Cash Flow Is More Important Than Ever Before

-As COVID-19 rampages through the global economy, many businesses are scrambling to weather the storm.
+As COVID-19 rampages through the global economy, many businesses are trying to weather the storm.
 Several businesses have shut their doors in the name of public health, and others that remain open have seen a staggering drop in revenue as their former customers stay home.
+For others, some businesses have been able to quickly adapt and are even booming.

 Nobody knows just yet how long this crisis will last, which leaves many businesses vulnerable.
 Even companies with solid disaster plans are finding themselves caught off-guard by the sudden and massive economic disruption.
 For business owners looking for guidance, the best thing you can do to survive a crisis is to take control of your cash flow — if you run out of cash, your business fails.
 It’s that simple.